Secondhand Smoke

 Exposure to Secondhand Smoke in Outdoor Areas

-Many cities and counties in California are working to protect their residents from SHS exposure by passing policies that restrict smoking in outdoor areas, especially recreation areas and other places where people congregate.
-These outdoor areas include public parks, beaches, dining areas, and around doorways and windows of public buildings.
+Many cities and counties in California are working to protect their residents from SHS exposure by passing policies that restrict smoking in outdoor areas, especially recreation areas and other outdoor spaces where people congregate.
+These areas include public parks, beaches, dining areas, and around doorways and windows of public buildings.
 Despite these successes in reducing exposure to SHS, outdoor exposure remains a serious, yet preventable, health threat.

 Electronic Smoking Devices and Secondhand Smoke